 All the Revindex Storefront module controls use the native DNN container skins so you have a consistent look across your Web site that you can modify from your normal Manage > Themes page.
-The user interface design and CSS styles follow the DNN UX Guide best practices closely so that it can be modified easily in a consistent manner across your site.
+The user interface design follows the Bootstrap 3.x and DNN UX Guide standards so that it can be modified easily in a consistent manner across your site.
 In addition, the content and internal look-and-feel of public facing module controls can be customized per portal.

 You must first enable the Display templates feature under Configuration > General.
 Once enabled, you can create display templates from the Configuration > Display templates menu.
 For example, you can customize the Product Detail module to change the layout, color, font, CSS style, add text and images.